bossmania/Vanilla-Terraria-Tools/README.md

 - Python 3.12.3+ and python3.12-venv (earlier versions may work, but your mileage may vary).

 ## Setup
-1. Clone the repo via `git clone https://github.com/bossmania/Vanilla-Terraria-Tools`
+1. Download the [latest's zip file](https://github.com/bossmania/Vanilla-Terraria-Tools/releases/latest) and unzip it.
 2. Run the `setup.sh` file to setup the folder structure
 	- Modify the folder paths in the script beforehand if you want to change the defaults.
 	- DON'T modify the path to the `paths.txt` file, or else the script won't work.